SaberArtoriaFan/UnityEditorWindowDIY/README.md

 ## 🔧 Compatibility

 This codebase is based on Unity version 6000.1.0b2, tested with Unity 2021.
-In theory, **MonoHook** should support any Unity version compatible with it
+In theory, this repository should support any Unity version compatible with **MonoHook**

 ---